Dental Implants — Norman, OK

 Benefits of Dental Implants

 Dental implants are far different than any other treatment option because they replace both the root and crown of the tooth.
-By surgically placing an implant post into your jawbone to act as a new root, it stimulates bone growth.
 This not only helps to preserve your bone’s density, but also creates a secure and stable foundation for your replacement tooth.